 Step 1: Research your course options

 Find courses that interest you by searching our postgraduate courses.
-Check that the course is offered in your preferred Session and attendence mode.
+Check that the course is offered in your preferred Session and attendance mode.

 Step 2: Check the entry requirements